cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

     3. Download and install the OpenShift Command Line Interface (CLI) tools.
 The CLI tools are available from the question mark icon next to you login name at the top of the OpenShift console - see [section 3.3.1 in the CodeReady Containers Getting Started Guide](https://access.redhat.com/documentation/en-us/red_hat_codeready_containers/1.25.0/html/getting_started_guide/using-codeready-containers_gsg#accessing-the-openshift-web-console_gsg), or from [Red Hat](https://mirror.openshift.com/pub/openshift-v4/clients/oc/latest/){: target="_blank" .external }.
     4. Once you have the CodeReady Containers CLI installed you need to login to the cluster - this is covered in the [CodeReady Containers Getting Started Guide - section 3.3.2](https://access.redhat.com/documentation/en-us/red_hat_codeready_containers/1.25.0/html/getting_started_guide/using-codeready-containers_gsg#accessing-the-openshift-cluster-with-oc_gsg){: target="_blank" .external }
     5. Move onto the next section to install the Cloud-Native Toolkit

+    !!!Todo
+        What to do about github access - local server?

 === "Open Labs cluster"
     #### Open Labs cluster